-Andy represents public and private clients in civil litigation and appeals, with an emphasis on complex and constitutional claims.
+Andy represents public and private clients in litigation and appeals, with an emphasis on complex and constitutional claims.

 Andy has authored numerous appellate briefs in state and federal court, including briefs on behalf of state colleges and universities.